ktekinay/Xojo-Tokenizer/README.md

 **Note**: *`new GroupToken` defines the starting point of the process since equation is considered one large group.
 In other situations, you may define a special `Token` to represent the start of your string.*

 `Parse` will return an array of your `Token` subclasses that you may use to convert to a number.
 The easiest way to do that is to define an interpreter subclass of `M_Token.Interpreter`.
-The old of the interpreter is to... well, interpret the `Token` array and ultimately convert that to a value.
+The role of the interpreter is to... well, interpret the `Token` array and ultimately convert that to a value (or whatever else is appropriate).

 You can look at the interpreter code in the included project but the short version is this: